LukeEmmet/GeminiLUACH/README.md

 Intended meaning: *The linked page contains some useful common navigational links to help you navigate my site*

-Clients who interpret this gliph **should** display those links in the linked content in a helpful way.
+Clients who interpret this glyph **should** display those links in the linked content in a helpful way.
 Text and headings in the linked content **should** be ignored.

 The only level of depth permitted is 1.
 That is to say no deeper LUACH elements in the included content are to be further interpreted.